 Inventory, lb : 0

-The May Queen was bred in Gloucestershire, England by a Mr. Walker, and was originally called “Walker’s Seedling.”
-Eventually it found its way to Japan, where it is now one of the most popular potato cultivars in the country.
-In Assabu, a town in the northern Japanese island of Hokkaido, it is grown so commonly that a May queen potato is the town’s mascot.
+The May Queen was bred in Gloucestershire, England, by a farmer named Mr. Walker, and was originally called Walker’s Seedling.
+Eventually, it found its way to Japan, where it is now one of the most popular potato cultivars in the country.
+In Assabu, a town in the northern Japanese island of Hokkaido, it is grown so often that the May Queen potato is the town’s mascot.

 The May Queen potato originated in the United Kingdom, and in 1908 Baron Ryukichi Kawata, a senior executive of an agricultural company imported and planted several potato varieties including the May Queen in Japan.
 As potatoes became extremely successful in feeding populations when famines ransacked the island nation, they were suddenly valued as a reliable food source.
 Today, May Queen potatoes are commonly grown and found in Japan and can also be found in parts of Europe.